How to Write Project Documentation: Examples & Templates

 Bonus: Team charter templates!

-Project templates are useful tools for teams to quickly and efficiently start up new projects.
-They provide a standard process to follow and a reusable framework for the project, taking out the time and effort of setting up the project from scratch.
+Project templates are useful tools for teams to quickly and efficiently start new projects.
+They provide a standard process to follow and a reusable framework for the project, saving time and effort in setting it up from scratch.

 Adding visuals to project documentation helps stakeholders and team members understand the content by making it more engaging, easier to comprehend, and more memorable.
 Visuals have the power to convey a point quickly, allowing for more efficient communication of complex topics.